 How Dr. Mazzei Can Help You

 If you are suffering from a driving phobia, or if you would like to talk to someone more about how Dr. Mazzei can help you, follow these simple steps:

 - Text today at (480) 448-6755 or email us for a free consultation

 - Or, you can book directly online with Dr. Mazzei

 - Begin your journey towards a fulfilling and healthier life

-Dr. Mazzei offers both in-person driving phobia treatment in Chandler, AZ, and online therapy for residents of Arizona, Illinois, and Nevada.
+Dr. Mazzei offers in-person driving phobia treatment in Chandler, AZ, and online phobia therapy for Arizona, Illinois, Tennessee, and PSYPACT residents.